 Author: Lynda Benigno

-The opinions expressed in this article are of the author and not intended to diagnose, treat, or cure any mental or physical condition.
-If you are struggling, please contact your healthcare provider, the National Suicide Prevention Hotline at 1-800-273-8255 or the Stepping Stone Foundation at 330-577-6656.
+The opinions expressed in this article are of the author and not intended to diagnose, treat or cure any physical or mental condition.
+If you are struggling, please contact your healthcare provider, the National Suicide Hotline at 1-800-273-8255 or the Stepping Stone Community Services at 330-577-6656.